Our People

 • Associate Professor in Economics

-I am an Official Fellow and Tutor in Economics at St Peter’s and an Associate Professor at the Department of Economics.
-I joined St Peter’s in September 2014 after completing a three-year postdoc at Nuffield College.
-Before coming to Oxford, I finished my PhD In Economics at the London School of Economics.
+I am an Official Fellow and Tutor in Economics at St Peter’s College and an Associate Professor at the Department of Economics.
+I joined St Peter’s in September 2014 after being a postdoctoral research fellow at Nuffield College for three years.
+Before coming to Oxford, I completed my PhD In Economics at the London School of Economics.

 Teaching